groc-prog/pyneo4j-ogm/README.md

 ## ⚡️ Quick start <a name="quick-start"></a>
 Before we can start to interact with our database, we have to take care of some setup.
-First, we have to connect to our database with the `connect()` method of the `Neo4jClient` class.
+First, we have to connect to our database with the `connect()` method from the `Neo4jClient` class.
 This can be done by creating a new instance of the `Neo4jClient` class and passing the connection details as keyword arguments.
 This class is our entry point to the library and will be used to interact with our database.

 ```python
 from pyneo4j_ogm import Neo4jClient